 Instead, by using stable coins, you can simply move millions of dollars from one location or address to another in a matter of minutes.
 It’s extremely simple and fast!

 Lending & Borrowing

 Suppose someone wants to earn interest on their crypto.
 In that case, they can deposit it into the smart contract of crypto lending platforms such as Aave or Compound.
-Once deposited, the smart contract will give you A or C tokens which you can use any time to get back the money you have deposited into the contract plus the interest you have earned on your deposit.
+Once deposited, the smart contract will give you A or C tokens which you can use at any time to get back the money you have deposited into the contract plus the interest you have earned on your deposit.

 You can potentially make millions of dollars with a flash loan by buying from one exchange and selling on another.
 The best part of flash loans: you are not even required to put any money down as collateral.
-If you are unable to complete all the transactions in under 10 seconds, the money will never leave the bank.
-However, if you can make the trades on both exchanges and return the funds to the smart contract in under 10 seconds, you would have made 1 million dollars.
+If you cannot complete all the transactions in under 10 seconds, the money will never leave the bank.
+However, if you could make the trades on both exchanges and return the funds to the smart contract in under 10 seconds, you would have made 1 million dollars.
 All that is required now is to pay a small fee to the bank for borrowing, and you can keep the rest.

 Now we understand this is an advanced method of borrowing in the world of Defi.
 Still, you couldn’t have imagined earning money like this in the centralised finance ecosystem.